Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

    -  all trackers with the option "instantiate for new projects" are copied with their associated fields, field values, field dependencies, reports, and permissions (see ?).

+   -  the test management configuration is copied (This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`)

+   -  the agile dashboard configuration is copied

    -  the same forums are created (but the messages are not copied).